michal-franc/simple-api-example/README.md

   - For me Domain is *sacred* and should be only about my business problem.
 UI, DB layers are kept away.
   - FluentValidation provides nice framework to create and wire up validations on your domain objects.

-### Why I picked up a DynamoDB?
+### Why I picked up DynamoDB?

-- I will pick up some document based database or object based one as I dont see a huge benefit of data normalization in this case when the operations are soo simple and based on correltion id - payment id
-- If searching is needed i would project the document database to different form - eg reporting database or used even 'search optimised persistence stores' like elastic search if that would be the requirement.

-Database choice:
-- Which database to pick heh?
+- RDBSM is usually my default choice for start.
+It provides all the guarantess I need, plus can simplify application logic with transaction and rollback handling.
-- At the moment requirements are quite simple - we just list, update, add and get 'objects'
+- At the moment requirements are quite simple - we just list, update, add and get 'objects'.
-- get is simple and based on correlation id -> payment id
+  - GET payment is simple and we can fulfill it based on querying either by PaymentId (one payment).
-- list is still simple and is based on correlation id organisation -> give me all payments for organisation
+  - LIST payments is still simple and is based on OrganisationId - give me all payments for organisation
-- at the moment I don't have any filter, options like give me a payment with this amount
+  - There are no requirements for any filter - like give me a payment with this amount or this beneficiary.
+    - There is no requirement for patch.
+    - So I don't need to fully denormalize the object and can keep 'attributes' potentialy as a JSON blob.
-- update is also simple per payment id only
+  - Update is also simple per Payment Id.

-- I am assuming no normalization and that i want to store payments as simple objects - documents.
+  - Version in json file suggest 'optimistic concurrency'.
-- What kind of indexes i need?
-One is - per paayment id another one is per organisation id -> dont need more at the moment?
+  - What kind of indexes would I need?
+    - PaymentId
+    - OrganisationId
     - Maybe one sort key per processign date
-- Not sure what kind of traffic i can expect -> write vs read? assuming for this exercise that there will be more reads than writes -> as customer writes a payment once then polls (assuming no loopback with events or websockets) mutliple times to get the status.
-Ocassionaly building report by listing payments.
-So more reads than writes.
+- Not sure what kind of traffic i can expect -> write vs read?
+Assuming for this exercise that there will be more reads than writes -> as customer writes a payment once then polls (assuming no loopback with events or websockets) mutliple times to get the status.
+Ocassionaly user my build a more complex report by listing payments.
+Both assumptions suggest more reads than writes.
 Not sure how 'real time should be the system' and what kind of caching we need.

-- First choice : RDBSM
+- Also how eventually consistent do we want the data to be?
+Do I need strong consistency?
+Or maybe I can relax some of the guarantees and for instace use 'Read your own Writes' approach to make an ilussion of strong consistency.
+For this task I will assume strong consistency and very simple system with one API and DB.
+- Given these requirements plus I decided to either go with document or object based database.
+There is low benefit of normalized data.
+Given more complicated requirements like filtering of data based on criterias maybe then relational database would make the trick.
+But if searching is needed I would project the data to a different form - eg reporting database or used 'search optimised persistence stores' like ElasticSearch if full-text search would be a requirement.

+#### RDBSM
  - mysql or sql
-  + supports proper transactions that would let me simplify application level and synchronization and just let rdbsm do the work
+    - supports proper transactions that would let me simplify application level and synchronization and just let rdbsm do the work
-  + get indexing support - i can create many different indexes + query optimization layer - can be usefull if quesries are 'complicated'
+    - indexing support - I can create many different indexes + query optimization plans can help with the load - can be usefull if quesries are 'complicated'
-  + encryption at rest support?
-  + I could use RDS or AURORA in AWS
+    - I could use RDS or AURORA in AWS - both are managed solutions - providing clusters (Aurora might soon support Multi-Master setup).
+      - encryption at rest support
     - at the moment i have no requirements for more complicated queries
-  - if i dont use managed cluster or instance eg AWS (Aurora or RDS) i will have to deal for myself with the support -> plus manual sharding and replication - not sure if our team has experience with it
+    - if I dont use managed cluster or instance eg AWS (Aurora or RDS) I will have to deal with the support
+      - plus sharding and replication - not sure if our team has experience with it
+    - if mysql - which engine to pick?
+InnoDB is apparently recommended as the default one.

-- Second Choice: DynamoDB
+#### DynamoDB
- + fully managed
+ - fully managed
+ - speed of development
+ - simplicity with hidden complexity (you have to be carefull)
- + i have a lot of experience with it
+ - I have a lot of experience with it
- + fresh from Reinvent on demand dynamo! (can be risky but no need to fine tune read writes capacity!! yey)
+ - fresh from Re-Invent - on demand dynamo! (can be risky but no need to fine tune read write capacity!! yey)
- + it magically 'works' and scales if you do you home work with proper partitioning
+ - it magically 'works' and scales if you do you home work with proper partitioning
- + column wide schema less -> can be usefull but in this case maybe not the thing i want
+ - column wide schema less -> can be usefull but in this case maybe not the thing I want (it can also be scary)
- + i can extract most importants columns like payment - id, organisation id + processing date and keep the rest as a json blob
+ - I can extract most importants columns like PaymentId, OrganisationId, maybe ProcessingDate and keep the rest as a json blob
- + no need to wory about data replication, sharding etc
+ - no need to wory about data replication, sharding etc
- + encryption at rest ( for aws centric company perfect choice with kms )
+ - encryption at rest ( for aws centric company perfect choice with kms )
- + fine tunting for eventual or strong consistency
  - limitations on the 'data' footprint (one column value cannot reach certain amount of data)
  - partitioning strategy is really important as we want to avoid 'hot' nodes scenario that is making life difficult
- - Indexing is 'limited' - but for this scenario good enoung
+ - ndexing is 'limited' - but for this scenario good enough
  - API is 'complicated'
  - costs 'can' get out of hand

-- Third Choice: MongoDB
+#### MongoDB
- + it is no longer 'web scale' after last jepsen tests - it is a proper stable 'persistence store'
+ - it is no longer 'web scale' after last jepsen tests - it is a proper stable 'persistence store'.
- + documents fit in perfectly the data i want to keep
+ - payment as a 'thing' fits perfectly to 'document' based approach
- + atlas! - managed mongo looks really interesting
+ - atlas! - managed mongo looks really interesting
- + transactions (atomic operations on document but recently they added multi document transactions) - (no trasaanctions for clusters yet)
+ - transactions (atomic operations on document but recently they added multi document transactions)
  - is Atlas scalable? hassle free enough?
  - no experience apart from simple hobby use cases years ago